 About the Artist

-Gregory Yasinitsky (Pullman), composer and saxophonist, has over 140 published musical works which are performed in more than 30 countries in six continents around the world.
-He regularly accepts commissions for orchestral, jazz and chamber works, and is the recipient of grants and awards from the National Endowment for the Arts, Meet the Composer West, The Commission Project, Washington State Music Teachers Association, Washington Music Educators Association and ASCAP.
-Yasinitsky is a Regents Professor of Music and Coordinator of Jazz Studies at Washington State University.
+Gregory Yasinitsky (Pullman) is a composer and saxophonist with over 140 published musical works performed in more than 30 countries in six continents around the world.
+He regularly accepts commissions for orchestral, jazz, and chamber works and is the recipient of grants and awards from the National Endowment for the Arts, Meet the Composer West, The Commission Project, Washington State Music Teachers Association, Washington Music Educators Association, and ASCAP.
+Gregory is a Regents Professor of Music and Coordinator of Jazz Studies at Washington State University.

 Information included above was provided by artist at the time of application.